LaTeX-Package-Repositories/cutwin/README.md

   and version 1.3 or later is part of all distributions of LaTeX version 2003/06/01 or later.

-  This work has the LPPL maintenance status "author-maintained".
+  This work has the LPPL maintenance status "maintained".

 This work consists of the files: